Todd Chrisley Speaks Out on Federal Tax Evasion Indictment

-Todd Chrisley Claims Ex-Employee Is Behind Reported Federal Tax Evasion Indictment: 'We Have Nothing to Hide'
+Todd Chrisley Claims Ex-Employee Is Behind Federal Tax Evasion Indictment: 'We Have Nothing to Hide'

 The Chrisley Knows Best star took to Instagram on Monday with claims that a disgruntled former employee had set out to convince the U.S. Attorney's office that the Chrisleys were responsible for committing financial crimes.
 Chrisley said he and his wife have "nothing to hide."